zakuArbor/proxyAuth/doc/week04/Arslan_Log_Week4.md

 ---

 ## OBJECTIVES
-* **Previously** Setup the Bluetooth adaptor that can allow us to connect to Bluetooth within Virtual Environment but there was slow because of two reasons: running the Virtual Machine and using the external Bluetooth Adaptor
+* **Previously,** setup the Bluetooth adaptor that can allow us to connect to Bluetooth within Virtual Environment but it was really slow because of two reasons: running the Virtual Machine and using the external Bluetooth Adaptor
-* Perform the Dual-boot, Implement the SSH server
+* Perform the Dual-boot, Implement the SSH Server

 ## SOURCES USED
 * https://www.tecmint.com/configure-pam-in-centos-ubuntu-linux/